 In Math class we have been working on memorizing addition facts to 10, telling time to the hour and half hour, counting and trading coins to 50 cents, story problems about 10s and 1s, adding strings of numbers by looking for known facts, and explaining our math thinking.
 Children are encouraged to show their work and explain how they arrived at an answer whether it was correct or not.

 We sincerely appreciate all that you do to help us guide your child on his/her educational journey.
 Parents are a child’s first and most important teacher.
 Your support with daily reading, healthy activities outside of school, and preparation for each school day are essential.
-It was a pleasure to meet with you at conferences on October 10th.
+It was a pleasure to meet with you at conferences.
 Please don’t hesitate to contact us with any questions or concerns you might have as the school year progresses.